RESEARCH TEAM

 My research is multidisciplinary (e.g., a skill set comprising core techniques in biology, physiology, toxicology, chemistry, biogeochemistry), with a specific focus in areas aligned with the protection of aquatic ecosystems and the biota therein.
 Much of my research effort has been focused on supporting the development of regulatory tools that not only seek to identify levels of aquatic contaminants that are likely to cause harm, but which set appropriate regulatory limits for our industrial economy.
 I am passionate about a sustainable future for Canadian waters.

-CV 2019 - Assistant Professor - University of Alberta, Canada 2016-2019 Post-Doctoral Fellow - NSERC Fellowship, University of Alberta, Canada 2015-2016 Post-Doctoral Fellow - Wilfrid Laurier University, Canada 2011-2015 PhD - McMaster University, Canada 2009-2011 MSc - McMaster University, Canada 2004-2009 BSc - Wilfrid Laurier University, Canada |
+CV 2024 - Associate Professor & CRC Tier II - University of Alberta, Canada 2019 - Assistant Professor - University of Alberta, Canada 2016-2018 - Post-Doctoral Fellow - NSERC Fellowship, University of Alberta, Canada 2015-2016 - Post-Doctoral Fellow - Wilfrid Laurier University, Canada 2011-2015 - PhD - McMaster University, Canada 2009-2011 - MSc - McMaster University, Canada 2004-2009 - BSc - Wilfrid Laurier University, Canada |

 |